 It’s just that, I realize some things take time.
 Some things are not meant to be accomplished in a month or year.
 Some things need an incredible amount of time (and energy) to develop and grow.

-It is during the process where we build our character; not in the result.
+It is in the process where we learn the most and build our character; not in the result.

 And whether we achieve all the things we dreamed of in a year or 10 years, it doesn’t matter.